 About Me in Your Home - Services & Fees

 I'm Lauren Williams, Certified Professional Organizer®, the founder of Casual Uncluttering, and I can't imagine a better way for me to earn a living than as a Professional Organizer coming into your shelter to give you back your control, peace of mind, health and dignity.
 I've collaborated with clients in every room in a house, attic to basement, home office, home business, garage, shed, storage units and even a horse barn.
 I help with arts & crafts, paperwork, memorabilia, laundry, leftover microwaves in corners and I'm comfortable with many levels of disorganization.
 I also like kids, cats, dogs and more exotic pets!
-I've worked with over 300 clients to get their stuff sorted and systems in place for them to use, put away and find their items again OR let go whenever necessary.
-"Stuff" management, time and stress management and space planning are all involved.
+I've worked with hundreds of clients to get their stuff sorted and systems in place for them to use, put away and find their items again OR let go whenever necessary.
+Stuff management, time and stress management and space planning are all involved.

 I've moved cross country three times - I understand disruption!